-For methods that have been subjected to an interlaboratory comparison trial (collaborative test), the precision data (i.e. the repeatability and reproducibility) shall be indicated.
-The precision data shall be calculated, and has to be also published, in accordance with the relevant part of ISO 5725 or in accordance with another suitable International Standard (which shall be referenced).
-It is necessary to clearly state whether the precision values are expressed in absolute or relative terms, or as precision limits.
+For methods that have been subjected to an interlaboratory comparison, the precision data (i.e. the repeatability and reproducibility) shall be indicated.
+The precision data shall be calculated, and should preferably also be published, in accordance with the relevant part of ISO 5725 or in accordance with another suitable International Standard (which shall be referenced).
+Clearly state whether the precision values are expressed in absolute or relative terms, or as precision limits.